-The Lark’s purpose is to empower playwrights by providing transformative support within a global community.
+The Lark’s purpose is to amplify the voices of playwrights by providing transformative support within a global community.

 It all begins with the playwright.

-When writers are free to write what they choose, in the ways that they choose, they are able to convey unique visions of the world.
-By investing in extraordinary playwrights, we commit to their capacity as powerful agents of civic dialogue, cultural expression and global exchange.
+When writers are free to write what they choose, in the ways they choose, they are able to convey unique perspectives on the world.
+By investing in visionary playwrights, we commit to their capacity as powerful agents of civic dialogue, cultural expression, and global exchange.

 We provide playwrights with artistic resources and a global community.